rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 1. A single cloud environment (admin controlled) – but multiple kubernetes control planes (tenant controlled)

-The fourth model doesn’t satisfy most use cases as most administrators prefer a common kuberenetes control plane with which they provide as a PaaS to their tenants.
+The fourth model doesn’t satisfy most use cases, as most administrators prefer a common kubernetes control plane with which they provide as a PaaS to their tenants.
 Additionally, case 4 is easily provided in many environments already.

 Current Istio capabilities are poorly suited to support the first model as it lacks